What is ADU and Why It’s the best investment you should consider?

 With the mean mortgage costs of LA being roughly $3,068 per month:

-- An ADU can potentially cover up to 60% of your mortgage payment.
+- It can potentially cover up to 60% of your mortgage payment.

 Here is a rough breakdown of your ADU potential return: